Istaroth/agile_radar/README.md

 [To see instructions on how to contribute content, click here.](docs/contribute-to-tech-radar.md)

 ## List of responsibles ###
-Editors for technologies can be found in the [Technology List](./technologylist.md).
+Editors for technologies can be found in the [technology List](./technologylist.md).

 ## Todos